PhD Student · Human-Centered Computing

 Black Women in Tech Convening

-A group of 36 researchers convened in support of a NSF Project aimed at establishing a research agenda on black women and girls in computing
+A group of 36 researchers convened in support of an NSF Project aimed at establishing a research agenda on Black women and girls in computing.

 Edward A. Bouchet Forum 2024